HL7/fhir-shorthand/input/pagecontent/reference.md

 #### Paths

-FSH path grammar allows you to refer to any element of a profile, extension, or profile, regardless of nesting.
+FSH path grammar allows you to refer to any element of a profile, extension, or instance, regardless of nesting.
 Paths also provide a grammar for addressing elements of a SD directly.
 Here are a few examples of how paths are used in FSH:

+* To refer to a top-level element such as the 'code' element in Observation
 * To refer to a nested element, such as the 'method.text' element in Observation
 * To address a particular item in a list or array
 * To refer to individual elements inside choice elements (e.g., onsetAge in onset[x])